 I’m most grateful for the shift in my approach: what I considered a fault in the past, and I did everything to cover up.
 Now, I regard my silver-brown hair as one of my unique characteristics.
 By cutting my hair short and growing it out in its natural greying colour, I pushed myself out of my comfort zone, which also positively affected my life.
 In the past year, I was also able to make bold and brave decisions regarding my career and standing up for my needs.”

-“I found my first gray when I was thirteen years old.
-I decided to no longer dye my hair when I was twenty-seven, and now, five years later, I have no regrets; I positively love my gray hair.
+“I found my first grey hair when I was thirteen years old.
+I decided to dye my hair no longer when I was twenty-seven, and now, five years later, I have no regrets; I positively love my grey hair.

 Wearing my hair its natural colour, long and wavy, I feel comfortable and fully myself.
 The regular compliments encourage me, but I’ve gone gray for myself and find plenty of confidence in simply enjoying my decision.